-The Company signed an agreement in May 2020 whereby, subject to stock exchange approval, it will grant to Volcanic Gold Mines Inc. ("Volcanic") the exclusive option (the "Option") to acquire a 60% interest in the Company's Holly-Banderas gold-silver properties in Guatemala (the "Properties").
+The Company signed an agreement in May 2020 whereby it has granted to Volcanic Gold Mines Inc. ("Volcanic") the exclusive option (the "Option") to acquire a 60% interest in the Company's Holly and Banderas gold-silver properties in Guatemala (the "Properties").
 Volcanic may exercise the Option by spending US\$7.0 million on exploration of the Properties within 48 months from the date drilling permits are granted, completing a minimum 3,000 metres of drilling, and making certain cash payments to the Company.